Complete History of Square Dancing, Abridged with Tony Parkes

-Tony examines how present-day squares developed from the court and country dances of the 18th and 19th centuries, and how square dancing became a craze and then a subculture in the 20th.
-With video clips from the Square Dance History Project, an online virtual museum.
+Tony examines how present-day squares developed from the court and country dances of the 18th and 19th centuries.
+He shows how square dancing became a craze and then a subculture in the 20th with video clips from the Square Dance History Project, an online virtual museum.

 About Tony Parkes